Europa Palace: 2013-2016: Bimini Superfast

 After Genting Group took over their new ship, she was renamed Bimini Superfast.
 She departed Patras and sailed to Málaga in Spain for remodeling.
 After a few weeks she departed Málaga and sailed to USA for final fitting out works to be completed.
-Bimini Superfast was due to begin service with the Bimini cruise from Miami on 6 June 2013 but the US Coast Guard did not give approval for the ship to sail in US waters.
+Bimini Superfast was due to begin service with the Bimini cruise from Miami on 6 June 2013 but the United States Coast Guard did not give approval for the ship to sail in US waters.
 This was due to deficiencies with the crew and the ship, even though it had been sailing in Europe for many years with no compliance issues.
 After several weeks of work, the US Coast Guard gave Bimini Superfast final clearance to sail.
 On 20 June 2013 she finally made her first crossing from Miami to Bimini.

-Bimini Superfast operated 2 and 3 night cruises from Miami.
-They depart Miami at 7PM, spend 2 or 3 nights at Bimini and returns to Miami at 1PM on the third or fourth day.
+Bimini Superfast operated two and three night cruises from Miami.
+They depart Miami at 7pm, spend two or three nights at Bimini and returns to Miami at 1pm on the third or fourth day.
 Passengers are required to have passports if staying on the Island but this is not required if lodging on the ship.
 The 50 mile trip to Bimini Island takes about 3 hours.
 With the completion of the pier in Bimini Bay as of 18 September 2014 passengers are no longer tendered by ferry from the ship to the island.
 Passengers disembark directly on the island from the cruise ship, saving about 60 minutes of ferry time each way.
 Once in Bimini, passengers disembark to visit Resorts World Bimini Bay Resort and Casino via a free tram.

 Part of the business plan of Genting for the Bimini Superfast was to carry out evening gambling and party cruises to nowhere, but due to visa issues with the hotel staff being foreign nationals, the US government has ruled that they can no longer offer these cruises, as the passengers never set foot in another country.
 As a consequence Bimini Superfast completed her last cruise to nowhere on 28 November 2013.
 However the Bimini Superfast ceased operating on 10 January 2016 after only 3 years of operation.

 Genting announced in January 2016 of its plans to cease the service from Florida to Bimini, it was sold to Grimaldi Lines of Italy.